heygrady/holy-grail-app/README.md

 - Build the client and server bundles: `yarn build` or `yarn build:client` or `yarn build:server`
 - Start the server: `yarn start:server`
-- Start the watcher: `yarn build:server:watch` (there is no client watcher yet, so you need to manually rebuild the client)
+- Start the watcher: `yarn build:server:watch`

+**Note:** There is no client watcher yet, so you need to manually `yarn build:client` to see changes on the client side.

 Ideally you'd be able to simply do `yarn start:server` and have watchers automatically started to create the client and server bundles as you work.
 Pull requests welcomed!
-Also, right now the server and client bundles are built in client mode which means it's difficult to debug.
+Also, right now the server and client bundles are built in production mode which means it's difficult to debug.
 If you need a more robust debugging experience, do `yarn start` to launch the client-only dev server that ships with create react app.